EngBaz/Financial-Multi-Agent-Analyst/README.md

 5- Python: Serves as a central programming language that enables the collection, processing and visualization of data

 6- Docker (Planned): Facilitates deployment for seamless execution across environments

+# Implementation

+The application is structured using AI agents, each specializing in a particular aspect of cryptocurrency analysis:

+1- Data Collector Agent: Gathers historical price data and key financial metrics

+2- Crypto Researcher Agent: Scrapes the web for whitepapers, team details, and project credibility

+3- Fundamental Analysis Agent: Assesses a cryptocurrency’s vision, team, partnerships, and long-term potential

+4- Technical Analysis Agent: Calculates key technical indicators (SMA 50, SMA 200) and identifies market trends

+5- Financial Analyst Agent: Integrates fundamental and technical data to suggest investment strategies

+6- Reporting Agent: Generates a comprehensive summary based on all analyses